blackdataca/Strong-Encryption-Password-Manager/README.md

-#  This is a Mutable branch
+#  This is Not a fully functional branch

-MyID-on-Mac is a working project.
-Final project will be created in a new MyID-for-Mac branch
+Work in progress.
+Things will change.

 Defend your passwords in depths with MyID